Saberteeth/iAngel/README.md

 # iAngel
-Control the angularJS by typescript
+Control the angularJS by typescript.
+## About catalog
+- demo: A web app to teach u how can use iAngel.